rodrigosnts/Futoshiki-CBMC-Check/README.md

 ## Expected Output

 ### Base Implementation
-On the first implementation of the code, it's expected to get the following output:
+With the first implementation of the code, it's expected to get the following output:
 ```bash
 ** 1 of 83 failed (2 iterations)
 VERIFICATION FAILED.